clearlinux/swupd-client/README.md

 Swupd client is open for contributions, so we are more than willing to review your patches!
 For more information take a look on the [how to contribute guide](docs/how_to_contribute.md)

+## Reporting Security Concerns

+If you have discovered potential security vulnerability in Swupd, please visit https://01.org/security for best practices on reporting security issues and to report your concern.